Formula Ford: Administration

 Ford Motorsport administers some of the national Formula Ford championships around the world, and continue to control the technical regulations for all cars globally.
 The older Kent-engined cars are very popular with club racers, providing the ground for several organizations to run their own series.
 Many racing schools offer driver training in Formula Ford cars.
 However, in many countries, Formula BMW and Formula Renault Campus had superseded Formula Ford as the main entry level class in the mid-2000s; the demise of Formula BMW in Europe after only a few years of operation caused somewhat of a resurgence in support for the Ford grids.
 In the UK there are many club-level regional series aimed at the amateur enthusiast, as well as championships for older Fords.
 Since 2009, Ford officials in the United States has begun active production of Kent engines in the wake of the United States rules allowing Honda engines.
 Ford officials have noted the US-made Kent blocks are based on modern stamping, and shows how well-established the formula has become.

 Championships and events around the world

-Championships for Formula Fords are run in many countries around the world.
-The major series is the British Formula Ford Championship, however there are many other thriving series.
-Each run to essentially the same rules and regulations, with minor variations for local conditions.
+Formula Ford is worldwide, with championships and events currently occurring across the globe every year.
+Each of which is run to essentially the same rules and regulations, with minor variations for local conditions.
+From the UK to Australia and beyond, hundreds of Formula Ford cars compete win their respective championships and trophies.